[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 The Tiraspol separatist regime can still use its energy influence to win certain trade concessions from Chisinau, even with the permission of the EU institutions that seek stability.
 These concessions could be perceived by Moldova and the EU as a temporary price paid to limit the scope of the instability generated by the war in Ukraine.
 The resolution of the conflict could take place based on three basic scenarios that are analysed below:

 1. The unchanged status quo: the "lesser evil" for Moldova and the EU.
 The increasing dependence of the Transnistria region on the constitutional regime in Chisinau, as a consequence of the isolationist effects of the Russian aggression against Ukraine, meets the necessary conditions for progress.
 The turning point will be Chisinau's ability to receive electricity directly from Romania, both through the Isaccea-Vulcănești interconnection, scheduled for 2025, and through the eventual Bălți-Suceava power at a later date.
-The deepening of asymmetry in the bilateral dialogue is beneficial for Moldova, which, under the conditions of a strategic system of "sticks and carrots", can persuade Tiraspol to agree to reintegration in sectoral areas — ranging from the establishment of a uniform customs regime until legalisation through the decriminalisation of the region's economy.
+The deepening of asymmetry in the bilateral dialogue is beneficial for Moldova, which, under the conditions of a strategic system of "sticks and carrots", can persuade Tiraspol to agree to reintegration in sectoral areas – ranging from the establishment of a uniform customs regime until legalisation through the decriminalisation of the region's economy.
 The mechanism to deter possible aggression from the Transnistria region must emerge from a set of measures to prevent strategic risks.
-The reduction or even the complete elimination of economic risks can be achieved by establishing alternatives for transport, energy, etc. to the existing ones involving the separatist region.
+The reduction or even the complete elimination of economic risks can be achieved by establishing alternatives for transport, energy, etc, to the existing ones involving the separatist region.
 In the area of security, showing the costs of the escalation in Transnistria will depend on strengthening the Moldovan institutional capacities of law enforcement and the army.
 Last but not least, discouraging Tiraspol could mean pointing out the risks of sanctioning Transnistria's leadership.
 Taken together, these factors may produce a situation where the current status quo can be maintained to increase Chisinau's bargaining power.

 2. Changing the negotiation parameters: the "Ukrainian factor".
 Kyiv demonstrates a strategic interest in contributing to the resolution of the Transnistrian conflict, through political means.
 Once the Russian military aggression is checked and decimated through the de-occupation of territories, the Ukrainian objective will be the elimination of threats emanating from the breakaway region of Moldova.
 According to this scenario, the driver of the solution to the Transnistrian conflict may be the Ukrainian factor, rather than the Moldovan one.
 A proactive stance by Kyiv may counter Chisinau's timidity.
-Coordinated border management in the Transnistrian segment, the fight against Russian and local Transnistrian propaganda, as well as public diplomacy in relation to the population, maybe just some of the ways in which Ukraine can become an accelerator of conflict resolution through non-military methods.
+Co-ordinated border management in the Transnistrian segment, the fight against Russian and local Transnistrian propaganda, as well as public diplomacy in relation to the population, maybe just some of the ways in which Ukraine can become an accelerator of conflict resolution through non-military methods.
 If Ukraine defeats Russia, then Moscow's geopolitical influence in the region will decline by itself and Transnistria's elites will act pragmatically in favour of engaging in a constructive dialogue with Chisinau in order to avoid risks of a Ukrainian nature.
 In practice, Chisinau will play the role of a "good policeman", and Ukraine will be perceived in Tiraspol volens nolens as a "bad one".

 3. Escalation of the conflict: the "Russian factor".
 The high-risk scenario refers to Russia's eventual intention to unfreeze the conflict in one way or another.
 Significant costs can be incurred for Moldova and Ukraine by sabotaging the former arms depot in the Transnistria region (Cobasna) or even a missile attack, citing the need to defend peacekeepers or Russian citizens.
 The Ukrainian example demonstrates that Russia is capable of violating any red line and Moldova has no air defence capability to identify and detect Russian missiles.
 Such a scenario is likely to mean the loss of Russia's cultural appeal in the Transnistria region, similar to the sea change in attitude seen in traditionally pro-Russian regions of Ukraine such as Odesa.